SumeithAlexOrgUKZN/COMP702_CourseProject/README.md

 ## To run:
   Run the Python script "bank_note_recognition.py"

+  It is recommended that the entired directory is cloned (or at the very least, MessedUP_Notes_DataSet, Notes_DataSet and the python scripts) The cumulative size is ~85MB

   A GUI will open and there will be 3 options:
   1. Classify an image